 - Drinking lots of caffeinated beverages and then quitting

 What can I do about triggers?

 In order to figure out what your triggers are, keep a headache diary.
-Write down when you get a migraine, how long it lasts, what makes it better, and what might have caused it (such as skipping or flickering lights at a concert).
+Write down when you get a migraine, how long it lasts, what makes it better, and what might have caused it (such as skipping a meal or flickering lights at a concert).
 You can find an example headache diary here.
 Share this information with your health care provider so that you can come up with some answers about what’s causing your migraines (or making them worse).

 Are migraines common?

 Migraines affect more than 10% of people in the world.
 They occur in people of all ages, but often begin during the early teenage years during puberty.

 Why do some people have migraines and others don’t?

 Researchers aren’t yet completely sure what causes some people to have migraines, but it’s likely that genetics play a part.
 This means that if your parents or other close family members have migraines, you may be more likely to have them too.
 In fact, according to the Migraine Research Foundation, “about 90% of migraine sufferers have a family history of migraines.”
 Researchers also know that although young men get more migraines than young women before puberty, women are three times more likely than men to suffer from migraine headaches later.